Dialogues with AI Reduce Beliefs in Misinformation but Build No Lasting Discernment Skills: Related Work

 The proliferation of AI-generated news media content presents major threats to the reliability of online information ecosystems \cite{farouk2024deepfakes, zhang2020overview}.
 As AI generation tools become more sophisticated and accessible, the creation and dissemination of manipulated images alongside misleading headlines has increased dramatically across social media platforms \cite{giansiracusa2021algorithms}.
 The combination of visual and textual misinformation content is particularly persuasive, as research has shown that humans tend to place heightened trust in visual evidence while often lacking the skills to detect subtle manipulations or critically evaluate accompanying headlines \cite{jagadish2024detection, doi:10.1073/pnas.1806781116, doi:10.1126/science.aap9559}.

 Decades of psychological research explain why misinformation is so resistant to correction once it is initially believed.
 Classic work on rumor and memory demonstrated that false claims continue to shape reasoning even after being explicitly retracted \cite{allport1947psychology,johnson1994}, a phenomenon now termed the \textit{continued influence effect}.
-Meta-analyses and reviews confirm that even detailed corrections rarely eliminate lingering effects \cite{lewandowsky2012,ecker2010explicit,walter2020meta,ecker2022psychological}.
+Meta-analyses and reviews confirm that even detailed corrections rarely eliminate lingering effects after the first exposure to false information \cite{lewandowsky2012,ecker2010explicit,walter2020meta,ecker2022psychological}.

-Another well-documented mechanism is the \textit{illusory truth effect}, where repetition increases processing fluency and thus perceived accuracy \cite{pennycook2018prior,hassan2021effects,fazio2015knowledge}.
+Another well-documented mechanism is repetition of information which increases processing fluency and thus perceived accuracy (also known as the \textit{illusory truth effect}) \cite{pennycook2018prior,hassan2021effects,fazio2015knowledge}.
 Importantly, even prior knowledge does not reliably inoculate against this effect --- people with strong factual knowledge are still vulnerable to repeated falsehoods \cite{fazio2015knowledge}.
 Recent work shows that reminders and retractions can sometimes backfire, particularly when cognitive load is high or attention is divided \cite{sanderson2023listening}.
 To overcome the continued influence effect, simply correcting false information is insufficient.
-Research demonstrates that people need coherent alternative explanations that fill the explanatory void left behind to effectively remove the influence of misinformation \cite{ecker2010explicit,johnson1994,rich2016continued,ithisuphalap2020does}.
+Instead, research shows that people need coherent alternative explanations that fill the explanatory void left behind to effectively remove the influence of exposure to misinformation \cite{ecker2010explicit,johnson1994,rich2016continued,ithisuphalap2020does}.

+A last relevant mechanism for belief persistence and persuasion in misinformation is the influence of peripheral authority-cues such as professional-looking images or authoritative-seeming sources or explanations \cite{petty1986elaboration, danry2025deceptive}.
+Experiments show that even nonprobative photographs can inflate the perceived truth of trivia statements, and that adding images to news headlines increases perceived accuracy for both true and false items by boosting familiarity and subjective plausibility \cite{newman2012nonprobative,smelter2020pictures}.
+Related work on deepfakes and AI-generated visuals finds that realistic, evidential-looking images and videos can substantially increase deception, uncertainty, and trust in misleading political content \cite{groh2022deepfake, vaccari2020deepfakes, guo2025people}.
+In low-attention, high-distraction online environments—where people often lack the motivation or cognitive resources to scrutinize claims—such cues can therefore strongly amplify both susceptibility to and persistence of misinformation.